‘Teen Mom OG’ Star Amber Portwood Plea Deal Details Revealed

-On October 31, Amber Portwood was back in court for her July domestic violence arrest.
-The mom-of-two reached a plea deal and according to a report from The Blast, she will not face jail time.
+On October 31, Amber Portwood was back in court regarding her July arrest for domestic violence.
+The mom-of-two reached a plea deal, and according to a report from The Blast, she will not face jail time.

-While Amber wasn’t sentenced to jail, she will be on probation for a length of 906 days, which is roughly two and a half years.
+While Amber wasn’t sentenced to jail, she will be on probation for a length of 906 days, which is roughly two-and-a-half years.
 While on probation, Amber will be subjected to random “urine and breath testing.”
 These tests will occur “at a minimum” of once a month.
 According to the report, she will also have to complete “court-ordered parenting classes” as well as undergo a mental health evaluation.
-The mom-of-two will also have to submit to a substance abuse evaluation.
+Portwood will also have to submit to a substance abuse evaluation.

 Although she is on probation, Amber will be able to travel outside of Indiana if it is for employment.
 As fans may recall, Dr. Drew traveled to Indiana on the most recent Teen Mom OG reunion special to sit down with Amber since she was unable to leave the state.
 Now, it sounds like she may be able to leave the state if it is for her job.